tapanther/Tritan/docs/Republic.md

 The Republic of Siddarmark is an elective dictatorship, with supreme executive and legislative power vested in the Lord Protector.
 Although a parliamentary body exists, its only purpose is to elect a new Lord Protector.
 Despite the substantive lack of power, parliamentary membership is highly coveted, as Member-Electors often have direct access to the current Lord Protector.

+### Notable Locations

+- *[Siddar City][]* :

+    The Republic's capital city.
+Located on the far Northeast coast of the Old Province, Siddar City is a bustling trade hub and the busiest port in all of Tritan.

 ### Prominent Figures and Organizations

 **Lord Protector**